This post was last updated with new details about the second round of the PPP loan on January 27, 2021.

 Small businesses nationwide suffered financially as a result of the coronavirus pandemic.
-The new SBA Paycheck Protection Program loan aims to give them some much-needed relief.
-However, because the program is new, many business owners in need of funding are confused about how exactly the PPP loan works.
+The good news is that the new SBA Paycheck Protection Program has been reopened to offer some much-needed relief.
+However, there are new guidelines and restrictions this time around, and many business owners in need of funding are confused about whether they’ll qualify.

 If you have questions about who’s eligible, what the PPP loan can be used for, and where to file for one, you’re not alone.
 Business owners everywhere looking to secure the future for their businesses (and employees) are seeking clear answers too.

 In this post, you’ll learn everything you need to know about how the PPP loan works.

 The PPP loan, or Paycheck Protection Program loan, has recently received an additional $284 billion in funding to provide small business owners the money they need to continue paying their employees throughout the coronavirus crisis, despite financial difficulties.

 These federally guaranteed funds are designed to help small businesses cover payroll, even without normal cash flow, Small businesses that follow the SBA’s guidelines about spending these funds will be fully forgiven.

 Not yet.
 A second round of PPP loans has been reopened for businesses that did not receive funding in the first round and for previous recipients that qualify for a second draw.

 The second round of PPP funding consists of $284 billion worth of funds.
 Depending on how long this round of funding lasts and whether there will be continuous need for it, congress may approve more subsidies in the future – but it’s too early to say at this time.

 During the first round of PPP funding, which opened on April 3rd, lenders processed and approved over 1.6 million loans.
 This window closed on April 16th.
 The average loan size was 206K, and there was a $349 billion pool of allocated funds.